cea-hpc/pcocc/docs/source/install.rst

 Slurm setup
 -----------
-It is recommended that Slurm is confitured to manage process tracking, CPU affinity and memory allocation with cgroups.
+It is recommended that Slurm is configured to manage process tracking, CPU affinity and memory allocation with cgroups.
 Set the following parameters in your Slurm configuration files:

 .. code-block:: text
     :caption: /etc/slurm/slurm.conf